urostomy is an opening in the abdomen created by a surgical procedure (radical cystectomy) to allow urine

 lifting will be restricted to allow the stoma to heal.
 After 2 to 3 weeks, you

-Your work should not be affected.
+As your strength returns, you will likely be able to return to work.
 The only types of work that you may

 not be able to perform are those that require heavy lifting or physical

 contact.
 Talk with your doctor to learn about any occupational

 Usually you will have no dietary restrictions and foods can be

 enjoyed as before.
 Be sure to drink plenty of fluids each day to help